-- The cost can be high, especially if you have a lot of websites to scrape ($350 ~ $2500 per project + $60 ~ $500 monthly maintenance fee).
+- High costs ($350 ~ $2500 per project + $60 ~ $500 monthly maintenance fee).

-2. In-house web scraping setup
+3. In-house web scraping setup

 - Complete control over the crawling process.

-- Fewer communication challenges, faster turnaround.
+- Fewer communication challenges, and faster turnaround.

 - Maintenance headache.
 Scripts need to be updated or even rewritten all the time as they will break whenever websites update layouts or codes.